Home Fire Alarm Systems & Smoke Detectors in Lynn, MA

 Unlike stand-alone units, all our detection systems link directly to your entire security system and will sound the alert to summon help whether you’re home or away.
 We can help you integrate your alarms with a variety of security devices and automated home applications.

-As a complete fire alarm monitoring company, we offer multiple fire detection and alarm solutions, including detection for the following.
+As a complete home fire alarm installation and monitoring company, we offer multiple fire detection and alarm solutions, including detection for the following.

 In addition to the danger of fire and carbon monoxide, other gas may leak into your home, presenting a severe health hazard.
 An undetected gas leak can cause significant property damage when exposed to sparks or open flame.
 On top of the damage caused to your property, you can experience symptoms such as dizziness, nausea and irregular breathing.
 When you have a gas leak, the sooner you can get out of your home and alert the proper emergency personnel, the fewer health risks you are apt to face.
 Knowing whether you have a gas leak can be tricky at times.
 That’s when Wayne Alarm’s gas leak monitoring can prove incredibly useful.